ray-x/nvim/README.md

 - Gd: gitdiff(with fzf and delta)
 - Rg: ripgrep with telescope

+## Pager
+The config can be used for pager

+## Difftool and mergetool

+It has essential tools for `git difftool`

 ## Neovim Plugins

 There are lots of amazing plugins,